Stannis Baratheon: Season 2

-Stannis' personal banner in the TV series.
+Stannis's personal banner in the TV series.

-Stannis falls under the influence of Melisandre, a priestess of R'hllor who believes Stannis is the reincarnation of a legendary hero from her religion.
-After Robert's death, Stannis claims himself the true heir to the Iron Throne as Cersei's children are bastards born of incest.
-However, most of the Baratheon bannermen support the claim of the younger but far more charismatic Renly.
-Stannis confronts Renly and offers to make him his heir if he supports him, but Renly refuses, only using the negotiations as an opportunity to mock his brother, and intending to kill Stannis in battle the next day.
-Melisandre, who had seduced Stannis, gives birth to a shadow baby bearing Stannis' face that kills Renly, and many of Renly's bannermen immediately swear allegiance to Stannis.
+Stannis falls under the influence of Melisandre, a priestess of R'hllor who believes Stannis is the reincarnation of a legendary hero from her religion, Azor Ahai.
+After Robert's death, Stannis asserts that he is the legitimate heir to the Iron Throne since Cersei's children are illegitimate, conceived through incest.
+Nonetheless, most of the Baratheon bannermen back the claim of the more charming but younger Renly.
+When Stannis confronts Renly, he offers to make him his heir if he supports his claim.
+However, Renly declines, using the negotiation as an opportunity to mock Stannis and plans to kill him in battle the next day.
+Melisandre, who had seduced Stannis, gives birth to a shadow demon bearing Stannis's face that kills Renly, and many of Renly's bannermen immediately swear allegiance to Stannis.
 He then attacks King's Landing by sailing up Blackwater Bay.
-Stannis' force breaches the walls, but due to Tyrion Lannister's use of wildfire and the arrival of last-minute Lannister and Tyrell reinforcements, he is defeated.
-Nonetheless, he is convinced to continue fighting by Melisandre, and is further convinced by her magic as she shows him a vision of a battle in the flames.
+Stannis's force breaches the walls, but due to Tyrion Lannister's use of wildfire and the arrival of last-minute Lannister and Tyrell reinforcements, he is defeated.
+Nonetheless, he is convinced to continue fighting by Melisandre and is further convinced by her magic as she shows him a vision of a battle in the flames.

 Season 3

 Stannis acquires one of Robert's bastards, Gendry, from the Brotherhood Without Banners and plans to sacrifice him to further his quest for the Iron Throne.
-After Davos Seaworth questions his course of action, Stannis has three leeches drawn with Gendry's blood and throws them into a fire, calling for the death of Robb Stark, Balon Greyjoy and Joffrey Baratheon.
+After Davos Seaworth questions his course of action, Stannis has three leeches' worth of blood drawn from Gendry and throws them into a fire, calling for the deaths of Robb Stark, Balon Greyjoy, and Joffrey Baratheon.
 Upon the news of Robb's death, Davos releases Gendry to prevent him from being sacrificed.
 Stannis subsequently sentences Davos to death but is swayed by Melisandre, who encourages him to travel North to aid the Night's Watch against the White Walkers emerging from beyond the Wall.

 Season 4

-Stannis hears of Joffrey's death and chastises Davos again for releasing Gendry and not finding him a suitable army, prompting Davos to write to the Iron Bank of Braavos in Stannis' name to help pay for an army.
-The Iron Bank nearly refuses Stannis' request, but Davos manages to convince them that Stannis is the only one they can turn to since Tywin Lannister is nearing old age.
+Stannis hears of Joffrey's death and chastises Davos again for releasing Gendry and not finding him a suitable army, prompting Davos to write to the Iron Bank of Braavos in Stannis's name to help pay for an army.
+The Iron Bank nearly refuses Stannis's request, but Davos manages to convince them that Stannis is the only one they can turn to since Tywin Lannister is nearing old age.
 Stannis and his army arrive at the Wall shortly after the Battle of Castle Black, interrupting a parley between Jon Snow and Mance Rayder and crushing the wildling force.
 Stannis learns that Jon is Ned Stark's son, and on Jon's advice, he places Mance and his men under arrest.
 He is later present at the funeral of the Night's Watch brothers who died during the Battle for Castle Black.